ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 For my first rlgym-ppo bot I wrote a little Python script that used rlgym-sim to run an infinite game between two versions of my bot.
 This could run far faster than real-time (unlike RLBot) so I was quickly able to see if the bot was actually improving as the scoreline rapidly climbed.

-### GAE Gamma

-Gamma is a parameter found in the learner settings, called `gae_gamma`.
-This is a parameter of the General Advantage Estimator (GAE).

-Gamma is responsible for making the bot seek future rewards, instead of just current ones.
-The gamma value ranges from 0-1, where 0 gamma ignores future rewards, and 1 gamma makes future rewards just as strong as current ones.
-Gamma acts on future rewards every step, so tick skip is very relevant when choosing a good gamma.

-The default is `0.99`, which is actually sort of low for gamma, as future rewards will lose half of their value in under 5 seconds (assuming you are on 8 tick skip).
-Low gamma is fine for early/middle stages, but I recommend increasing it once your bot is in the later stages.

-I have made an interactable graph where you can visualize and play around with gamma [here](https://www.desmos.com/calculator/oxplhwmy89).
-The vertical line is the half-life, which is how long until a future reward loses half its value.
-Once your bot is in later stages, I recommend using a gamma that has a half-life of around 15 seconds.
-This means a goal reward in 15 seconds is half as valuable to the bot as a goal right now.

-Note that too-high gamma will make it more difficult for your bot to identify and learn rewards.
-Higher gamma also makes the critic's job much harder, and tends to slow training in general.

 ### Natural Dribbling and Flicking

 Dribbling and flicking will often be discovered in most bots with basic rewards, even without any reward for dribbling or flicking.